Lake Tapps

 Lake Tapps is a reservoir in Pierce County, Washington.
 It was created in 1911 by Puget Sound Power & Light and operated for hydroelectric power until it ceased power production in 2004.
-In December 2009 PSE sold the reservoir to the Cascade Water Alliance, a municipal corporation whose members are five King County cities (Bellevue, Issaquah, Kirkland, Redmond, and Tukwila) and two water and sewer districts (Sammamish Plateau Water and Sewer District, and the Skyway Water and Sewer District).
-Cascade provides drinking water to more than 350,000 residents and more than 20,000 businesses.
-It plans to eventually use Lake Tapps as a municipal water supply source for customers of its members.
+The reservoir was sold to the Cascade Water Alliance, a collective of municipalities in King County, to provide drinking water to 350,000 residents and 20,000 businesses.

-Cascade has signed an agreement with the Lake Tapps homeowners that guarantees full recreational reservoir levels throughout the summer.
-It has also signed an agreement with the Muckleshoot Indian Tribe and the Puyallup Tribe of Indians to ensure instream flows for fish.
-Cascade worked with the four cities that surround the reservoir, Auburn, Bonney Lake, Buckley and Sumner, to ensure their future water needs will be met for about 50 years.
-Cascade is the operator of Lake Tapps.
-Key elements of these agreements were incorporated into state water rights issued to Cascade in 2010.
+The lake is open to recreational use through an agreement between Cascade and homeowners on Lake Tapps to maintain certain reservoir levels during the summer.
+Cascade also has agreements with the Muckleshoot Indian Tribe and the Puyallup Tribe of Indians to ensure instream flows for fish.
+The level of the reservoir is lowered from about October to April to allow important upkeep and maintenance to be done, as well as an occasional major capital project.
+The winter lowering of the reservoir levels also ensures the safety of dikes from wind, waves and storms.

 Lake Tapps is about 4.5 sqmi in surface area and has about 45 mi of shoreline.
 The local terrain is such that the shape of the shoreline is very complex, with many inlets, peninsulas, and islands.
 Before the reservoir was created there were several smaller lakes, including one called Lake Tapps.
 The reservoir is held in place by a series of dikes.
 The reservoir is also known to hold many fish including carp, smallmouth bass, perch, and tiger musky.